 Living in a small house has several big benefits.
 It saves you money (especially if you don’t have it), it’s easier to customize, and it also has lower maintenance costs.

 Adding a baby to the mix, however, can easily lead you to the brink of losing your sanity.
 Although babies naturally don’t occupy lots of space, you can’t say the same about the stuff they come with.

 But wait.
 Are we suggesting that you have to move to something bigger once you start planning to get a baby?
 No. With good strategy and planning, it’s possible to make room for an additional family member with his/her belongings in your den and still find lots of fun in it.

 Here’s how to do it.

 With the knowledge that it’s baby’s stuff that consumes most space in your teeny-tiny house, it makes sense to consider compact gears that save space as much as possible.
 And the good news is that the market is full of baby items that are meant for this purpose.

 For instance, a sleigh crib is going to be up there in your newborn’s registry.
 But although essential, typical large size wooden cribs occupy a lot of space besides being difficult to move around every so often.

-A great alternative to this would be a cozy and comfortable Moses basket or bassinet.
-These 2 offer a perfect snug spot for the kid and can be used for up to 5 months.
+A great alternative to this would be a cozy bassinet that doesn’t take up a lot of space.
+It offers a perfect snug spot for the kid and can be used for up to 5-6 months.

 Keep in mind that some strollers offer bassinets that are approved for overnight sleep!
 It may be a smart solution to invest in a stroller with bassinet (pram) and use it for strolls, as well as for sleeping (with special foldable stand).